Rotary Exmoor Youth Challenge

 In 2012, 133 Junior teams and 22 Seniors.
 Only 7 teams failed to finish the course.

-Again this year, we have had numerous comments from those based at Dulverton School and those running checkpoints and acting as marshals - they all say how courteous, polite, cheerful, and well behaved all the young people were who took part.
+Again this year, we have had numerous comments from those based at Dulverton School those running checkpoints and acting as marshals, and members of the public walking on the moor - they all say how courteous, polite, cheerful, and well behaved all the young people were who took part.
 It made running the event a real pleasure.
 Thank you.

 Archive pictures here.